Coleus: benefits, dosage, contraindications

 ✪✪✪✪✪

-A preliminary study suggests that the 10% forskolin standardized extract from coleus could reduce body fat rate by 4.1%.
-Another small clinical trial shows that taking one capsule of coleus extract 250 mg twice a day before meals for 12 weeks does not further reduce weight compared to taking a placebo in overweight and obese patients on a calorie-restrictive diet
+A preliminary study suggests that a coleus extract standardized to 10% forskolin would reduce body fat percentage by 4.1%.
+Another small clinical trial shows that taking one 250 mg capsule of coleus extract twice daily before meals for 12 weeks does not reduce weight more than placebo in overweight and obese patients following a calorie-restricted diet

 Posologie